subsequent dui Second DUI In Pennsylvania

 Like most states, Pennsylvania gives many first-time DUI offenders a chance to resolve their case without severe penalties.
-Unless a DUI incident involved an automobile accident or a person’s blood alcohol level is extremely high, first-time DUI offenders may be able to gain admission into the ARD Program which results in no jail time and a greatly reduced license suspension.
+Unless a DUI incident involved an automobile accident with serious injuries or a person’s blood alcohol level is extremely high, first-time DUI offenders are most likely eligible for admission into the ARD Program which results in no jail time and a greatly reduced license suspension.
 This leniency and privilege is not extended to those facing subsequent DUI charges in Pennsylvania.

-Studies show, however, that approximately one in three people arrested for drunk driving has had a prior DUI arrest.
+Studies have shown that approximately one in three people arrested for drunk driving will receive a second DUI charge within their lifetime.
 Pennsylvania law is far more severe on second offense DUI defendants, calling for jail time and lengthy license suspensions.
 Sentences get increasingly harsh for third and fourth-time DUI offenders.

 10-Year “Look-Back” Period